A listing of the cooking techniques used in our recipes. Click on the pictures to see the details of each technique.

 This pastry is the base of many desserts and savoury hors d’oeuvre.
 Some examples include profiteroles, éclairs and gougeres.

-Be it Dark, Milk or White chocolate, to work effectively with it you need to know how to melt chocolate properly.
-Follow these simple steps and you'll get it right every time.
+Be it Dark, Milk or White chocolate, to work effectively with it you need to know how to melt the chocolate properly.

 There is no way better to release the gorgeous sweetness and delicious flavours of a capsicum than to roast it until the skin blackens and blisters before peeling it off to reveal the soft flesh.

-The technique required to separate the segments of citrus fruit so as to leave the bitter pith behind.
+The technique showing how to separate the segments of citrus fruit so as to leave the bitter pith behind.